dfm/ml-class/README.md

 I implemented all the requirements in Python instead of LUSH since it is what I feel comfortable with and what I use daily in my own research.
 The code requires NumPy to be installed on the system and it also needs SciPy (but only for the direct solution to the linear system).
+The main algorithms are implemented in the `linear` module (in the source file `linear/linear.py`) and all the user facing code is in `hw1.py`.

 ## Implementation